hdShang/arxiv-daily/docs/cs-CV/2025-09-27/papers/251000041v1-culture-in-a-frame-c3b-as-a-comic-based-benchmark-for-multimodal-cul.md

 ---
 layout: default
-title: Culture In a Frame: C$^3$B as a Comic-Based Benchmark for Multimodal Culturally Awareness
+title: "Culture In a Frame: C$^3$B as a Comic-Based Benchmark for Multimodal Culturally Awareness"
 ---

 # Culture In a Frame: C$^3$B as a Comic-Based Benchmark for Multimodal Culturally Awareness